What is Chiari Malformation?

-If your child or loved one suffers from chiari malformation, keep these caregiving tips in mind:
+If your child or loved one suffers from Chiari malformation, keep these caregiving tips in mind:

 - Learn and educate.
-Find out all you can about chiari malformation so that you can be an effective advocate for your child.
+Find out all you can about Chiari malformation so that you can be an effective advocate for your child.
 The more you know, the better you’ll be able to make informed decisions about treatment.
 You’ll also be able to educate teachers and others who will be responsible for supporting your child in the future.

 - Get help when you need it.
-Find a support group of people who share your experience with chiari malformation.
+Find a support group of people who share your experience with Chiari malformation.
 The support of others who know what you’re going through can be invaluable.

 Chiari Malformation Brain Science

 - Genetics.
-Scientists have focused their attention on a particular chemical pathway that is important in regulating the body’s cell growth.
+Scientists have focused their attention on a particular chemical pathway important in regulating the body’s cell growth.
 Certain abnormal gene variations (mutations) that affect this pathway have been linked to cell overgrowth.
-These mutations may play a role in the development of some cancers, and they may also be connected to brain cell overgrowth that leads to conditions such as chiari malformation.
+These mutations may play a role in the development of some cancers, and they may also be connected to brain cell overgrowth that leads to conditions such as Chiari malformation.
 Research in this area is preliminary.

 Chiari Malformation Research

-Principal investigator: John D Heiss, MD
+Principal investigator: Ruben Quintero, MD

 Title: Fetoscopic Repair of Isolated Fetal Spina Bifida

-Principal Investigator: Jena Miller, MD
+Principal investigator: Jena Miller, MD

 Johns Hopkins University